-Chadwick Boseman to be Honored at the 2020 MTV VMAs Following His Death - E!
+Chadwick Boseman to Be Honored at the 2020 MTV VMAs Following His Death - E!
 Online

 Ahead of the 2020 MTV Video Music Awards, the annual awards ceremony will dedicate a special tribute to the late star, who recently passed away after privately battling colon cancer.

 Back in 2018, Boseman was celebrated at the MTV Movie & TV Awards.
-Due to his role in Black Panther, the actor earned the Best Hero and Best Performance awards that night.
+Due to his knock-out performance in Black Panther, the actor earned two awards that night: Best Hero and Best Performance.

 News of MTV's upcoming tribute comes only two days following Boseman's death.
-According to a statement shared to his social media accounts, he passed away at home with his loved ones, including his wife, Taylor Simone Ledward.
+According to a statement shared on his social media accounts, Boseman passed away at home with his loved ones, including his wife, Taylor Simone Ledward.

 "It is with immeasurable grief that we confirm the passing of Chadwick Boseman," the statement began.
 "Chadwick was diagnosed with stage III colon cancer in 2016, and battled with it these last 4 years as it progressed to stage IV.
 A true fighter, Chadwick persevered through it all, and brought you many of the films you have come to love so much."